mphowardlab/mphowardlab.github.io/_members/bush-michaela.md

   - Auburn University, B.S. in Chemical Engineering
 ---

-Michaela joined the lab in 2021 and is co-advised by Dr. Chris Kieslich.
+Michaela joined the lab in 2021.
+She is developing our open-source multiparticle colision dynamics software in HOOMD-blue to more efficiently simulate nanoparticle suspensions.
-Michaela's research is developing surrogate modeling strategies, based on the Smolyak sparse grid approach, for optimization of complex black-box functions.